What is encounter?

 - things to do

 Thank you for all the work that went into Pray Together.
 I think the vision is absolutely fantastic and really important in the discipleship of children growing up within the church.
-I'd love to see more families engage with it.
-Karen, after East Kilbride event
+I'd love to see more families engage with it' Parent, after East Kilbride event

 Pray for holidays & missions